LFelipeGomez/JapaneseLearning/README.md

 #### Worflow

-1. Show the number of kanji (given by the book) and the *keyword*
+1. Shows the number of kanji (given by the book) and the *keyword*
 2. Waits some seconds while the user should write on paper the respective kanji

 #### Data Requirements
-A CSV file per lesson is required with the name `KanjiBookPalabras#.csv` where # indicates the number of the lesson.
+A CSV file per lesson is required with the name `KanjiBookPalabras#.csv` where **#** indicates the number of the lesson.
 The columns required on each file are:

 | español |
 | --- |
 | campo de arroz |
 | boca |
 | ... |

+#### Glosary

+***keyword:*** Meaning associated to the kanji.
+Sometimes not the usual meaning and mostly condensed in one word but not necessarly